jaxdem.state#

 - pos_p: Array#

 Vector relative to the center of mass (pos_p = pos - pos_c) in the principal reference frame.
-This data is constant.
+This field should be constant.
 Shape is (…, N, dim).

 - vel: Array#